Size: 1 ounce dropper bottle.

 Store herbal supplements in the refrigerator.
 Do not drink directly from bottle!

-If you are taking it for Gall stones, drink some unfiltered unsweetened organic apple juice every day.
+If you are taking it for Gall stones, drink some unfiltered unsweetened organic apple juice or dark cherry juice every day.

 If using this formula as a preventative measure, do not use longer than 3 weeks at a time.
 Then take a break for awhile.